AaltoSciComp/scicomp-docs/training/scip/intro-linux-aalto-computing.rst

 This course is a general introduction to computing resources at Aalto, suitable as an introduction to any researcher doing somewhat computational or data-intensive work now or in the future.

+This course is especially suitable to new researchers or students trying to understand computational/data analysis options available to them.
+It won't go into anything too deep, but will provide you with a good background for your next steps: you will know what resources are available and know the next steps to use them.

 It consists of two parts:

 * **Aalto computing workflows:** There are so many different computing resources to use, and this hour will introduce you to the different options and what kinds of work each are suited to.
 You'll learn how they all interrelate and which can be easily used together.
 The focus is what is at Aalto, but the general principles apply to most universities as well.
+This is not just advanced computing.

 * **Basic Linux shell:** Shell and command line (on Linux or on other operating systems) is the basis of large-scale computing, and